-Assessment: The exam consists of 2 papers, each 90 minutes long.
+Assessment: The exam consists of 2 papers, each lasting 1 hour and 45 minutes.
 Paper 1: Investigating a small business.
 Paper 2: Building a business.
 The papers are identical in structure containing multiple choice responses, short answer questions, data response questions and finally a lengthy evaluative question.
 The paper is "ramped" to allow students of all abilities to demonstrate their knowledge and understanding.